 Malware is widely available for purchase, therefore providing a profitable way for criminals to commit cybercrime.

-Many individuals, particular youngsters get lured into this dirty business owing to rich rewards obtained for stealing various types of information.
-Few examples are listed below.
+Many individuals, particularly youngsters get lured into this dirty business owing to rich rewards obtained for stealing various types of information.
+A few examples are listed below.

 |TYPES OF STOLEN INFORMATION||PRICE IN $|